-When you hear about estate planning, the first thing that comes to mind might be creating a will to distribute your assets after you die.
+When you hear about estate planning, the first thing that comes to mind might be creating a Will to distribute your assets after you die.
 However, there is another estate planning strategy that flies under the radar.
-It is called establishing a trust.
+This process is known as setting up a trust.

 As a legally binding contract, a trust designates a trustee to manage your assets when you die.
 You direct the trustee to manage the trust according to your wishes during your lifetime and after you pass away.
 Establishing a trust provides you with five significant benefits.

 When you create a trust, you have to deal with just an attorney and the trustee you designate to manage the trust.
-A will requires you to interact with several more parties when it reaches the probate stage.
-When you plan for your death, you want the transferring of assets to go as smoothly as possible.
+A Will requires your beneficiaries to interact with several more parties when it reaches the probate stage.
+When you plan for your death, you want the transfer of assets to go as smoothly as possible.

 Creating a trust ensures that happens.